 wedding day prep yassss!

-a note on must-have photos
+a note on "must-have" photos & specific photo requests

 I might not know who your best friend from middle school is.
 I might not know that the third ring on your right index finger belonged to your grandmother.
 There are so many details about your day that you will know that I wont have any idea how 'must-have' important they are unless you communicate that with me; either before your wedding day or at any point during the day.
 You can ask me to take a photo of anything!
 You can signal to me like you're landing a plane!
 You can yell my name from across the room and I will come running.
 If there is a photo of a person, place, or thing that you most definitely want to see in your wedding gallery when its delivered, please take the responsibility of asking me to take said specific photo.
 Legally (per your contract), I can't be held responsible for not getting a certain photo; but like humanly (thats a word, right?) and as the keeper of your memories, I want to get every photo that will make you happy!
 So please be sure to communicate with me anything or anyone or any group shots that you would like images of that are clearly outside a standard wedding day shot list.

 Also, this is stated in your contract but Ill add it here for good measure: all photo requests, are just that, requests.
 In no way do I guarantee that I will capture any one photo in any specific type of way.
 Also, re-creating shots you saw on pinterest can sometimes come off as in-authentic, so lets just do our own thing and create our own stuff!
 Yay!

 fun facts about your schedule/timeline